ga-wdi-lessons/react-continued/readme.md

 The desired outcome is for you to take a look at the solution and from there devise your own implementation.
 We have also included a step-by-step walkthrough of how to build out the demoed solution below.

+Go ahead and clone [React TVMaze](https://github.com/ga-wdi-exercises/react-tvmaze/) now.
+This will be the code we start with.

 ### [Start with a Mock](https://facebook.github.io/react/docs/thinking-in-react.html#start-with-a-mock)
 First step in creating a React app is to start with a mock and some sample data.
 These are the two views for our app: